Doris Holt Obituary (2021) Kearney Hub

 HOLDREGE - Doris L. Holt, 91, of Holdrege died Thursday, June 10, 2021, at Phelps Memorial Health Center.

-Services will be 10 a.m.
-Thursday at St. Luke's Episcopal Church in Kearney with Mother Stephanie Swinnea and retired Father Jerry Ness officiating.
+Services will be at 10 a.m.
+Thursday at St. Luke's Episcopal Church in Kearney with Mother Stephanie Swinnea & Rt Father Jerry Ness officiating.

 Burial will be at Kearney Cemetery following the service.

-Visitation will be 6-8 p.m.
-Wednesday at O'Brien Straatmann Redinger Funeral Home in Kearney.
+Visitation will be from 6-8 p.m. today at the O'Brien Straatmann Redinger Funeral Home in Kearney.

-Memorials are suggested to Chrisoma West c/o Christian Homes at Holdrege or St. Luke's Episcopal Church at Kearney.
+Memorials are suggested to Chrisoma West c/o Christian Homes, Holdrege or St. Luke's Episcopal Church, Kearney.